maoberlehner/markus-oberlehner-net/content/blog/crazy-powerful-nightwatch-cucumber-step-definitions.md

 /(?:in a|in the|in) ?(.+?) ?(?:area|section)/g;
 ```

-The first part `(?:in a|in the|in)` is a so called non-capturing group.
+The first part `(?:in a|in the|in)` is a so-called non-capturing group.
 The `?:` at the beginning marks the group as non-capturing which means that the group is matched, but it's not captured in the result when executing the regular expression.

 In the middle we have ` ?(.+?) ?` which is responsible for matching a `data-qa` term.
 The ` ?` at the beginning and the end matches an empty space which is optional.
 The group `(.+?)` matches every character, as long as there is at least one character, in a non greedy way.